jkswaggems/sacrifice-game/README.md

 # sacrifice-game
-codification of the card game we made from gamejam.
+codification of the card game we made for gamejam.